rnystrom/World-Cup-Matches/README.md

 World Cup 2014 for iOS
 =================

-This is a stupid-simple app for iOS that reads World Cup data from [World Cup ... in JSON](http://worldcup.sfg.io/).
+This is a stupid-simple app for iOS that reads World Cup data from [World Cup ... in JSON](http://worldcup.sfg.io/) which is made by the gang at [software for good](http://softwareforgood.com/).
 It was a hacked-together app that was built in a couple days because I was bored and I didn't have a wicked fast World Cup app.

 There is some hacky code in here.
 I'm not open sourcing this because it's a perfect project.
 I'm open sourcing this because it's a real app made by a real person for a real problem.
 Sometimes it's just about building.